-- a. the founders, being the World Council of Churches and the Council of Churches in the Netherlands; - b. the member churches of the World Council of Churches; - c. churches not belonging to the World Council of Churches; - d. sub-divisions of churches; - e.
-Councils of Churches; - f. church-related organisations;
+- a. the founders, being the World Council of Churches and the Council of Churches in the Netherlands;

+- b. the member churches of the World Council of Churches;

+- c. churches not belonging to the World Council of Churches;

+- d. sub-divisions of churches;

+- e.
+Councils of Churches:

+- church-related organisations; f.

 - g.
-Support Associations; and - h. project members.
+Support Associations; and

+- h. project members;

+- other organisations that in addition to investing in the Society meet certain criteria.